-"Holdings" means CompoSecure Holdings, L.L.C.
+"Holdings" means CompoSecure Holdings, L.L.C., a subsidiary of the Company.

 "Hot Storage" is a method of holding Cryptocurrency assets in an environment this is connected to the Internet.

 "ID Security" is an intrusion detection system included in a device or software application.